-The USF provides programs to prevent sexual assault, dating violence, domestic violence, and stalking to all incoming USF students and employees in accordance with the VAWA amendments to the Clery Act.
-Likewise, the USF provides ongoing prevention and awareness campaigns, workshops, and trainings for these same crimes to current USF System students and employees.
+USF provides programs to prevent sexual assault, dating violence, domestic violence, and stalking training ("VAWA Training") to all incoming USF students and employees in accordance with the VAWA amendments to the Clery Act.
+Likewise, USF provides ongoing prevention and awareness campaigns ("VAWA Campaigns") for these same crimes to current USF students and employees.